Hawks have very broad, rounded wings and a short, wide tail. They often soar without flapping their wings.

 - small household pets

 - songbirds that are attracted to bird feeders.

 Hawks occupy just about every type of habitat in Indiana from grasslands and fields to forests and wetlands.
 Even urban and suburban roadsides, parks, and cemeteries are home to hawks.

-It varies across the different species of hawks, but in most the male and female work together to build the nest and raise the young.
-The nest is built from scratch or one of the nests they’ve used in previous years is refurbished.
+It varies across the different species of hawks, but in most, the male and female work together to build the nest and raise the young.
+The nest is built from scratch or one of the nests they’ve used in previous years is reused.
 Nests are generally made with sticks and lined with softer plant material.
 Hawks build their nests in trees normally, but sometimes use cliff ledges or artificial structures such as window ledges.